bcrowell/bcrowell.github.io/climb_factor/index.md

 ![graph showing three models of running efficiency versus hill slope](graph.png)

 This graph summarizes the results.
-The dashed line with the hockey stick shape shows what you would think if you believed in total elevation gain as the right figure to pay attention to; in that model, downhill is the same as flat.
+The black dashed line with the hockey stick shape shows what you would think if you believed in total elevation gain as the right figure to pay attention to; in that model, downhill is the same as flat.
 The solid line is other people's previous lab work with elite mountain runners on